 = The Axial MLP net was competitive with the state-of-the-art segmentation methods and achieved comparable results to those of 3D U-Nets and nnU-Net which are convolutional neural networks (CNN).
 Although the performance of the Axial-MLP as assessed by Dice coefficient was slightly lower than these two CNN models, the authors believe that, future improved MLP-based architectures have the potential to outperform convolutional models.

 From the cross validation (CV) table, we see that the proposed Axial-MLP 8 and 3D U-Net 8 offered the best CV accuracy vs training time compromise.
 In fact, the 3d U-Nets were slightly better than Axial-MLP in terms of Dice coefficient, but their number of parameters was higher.
 On the other hand, nnU-Net performed slightly better on almost all metrics but the computation time for training was considerably higher.
 Even though nnU-Net required considerably more computational time, the improvement in performance improvement was not substantial compared to the 3D U-Net.

+However, using MLPs to encode spatial information re-quires fixing dimension of inputs, which makes it difficultto be deployed on downstream computer vision tasks – suchas object detection and semantic segmentation – since theyusually require arbitrary resolutions of input sizes.
+Fur-thermore, single-stage design, following ViT, may constrain performances on object detection and semantic segmenta-tion since they make predictions based on feature pyramids.Large consecutive MLPs also bring heavy computation bur-den and more parameters, with high dimension of hiddenlayers.we propose ConvMLP:A Hierarchical Convolutional MLP backbone for visualrecognition, which is a combination of convolution lay-ers and MLP layers for image classification and can beseamlessly used for downstream tasks like object detectionand segmentation as shown in Figure 1.
+To remove con-straints on input dimension in other MLP-like frameworks,we first replace all spatial MLPs with channel MLPs forcross-channel connections and builds a pure-MLP baselinemodel.
+To make up spatial information interaction, we add light-weight convolution stage on top of the rest MLPstages and use convolution layers for down-sampling.
+Fur-thermore, to augment spatial connections in MLP stages,we add a simple 3 × 3 depth-wise convolution between thetwo channel MLPs in each MLP block, hence calling it aConv-MLP block.
+This co-design of convolution layers andMLP layers builds the prototype of ConvMLP model for im-age classification.